elzody/University-Portfolio/README.md

 ### What does it mean to be a good team member in software development?
 The first thing that comes to mind is maturity.
 Maturity is everything, really.
 You need to hold yourself accountable, and treat those around you with respect.
 Use "common sense" and think critically, always.
 The second thing that is really important is communication.
 Communication is the key to a lot of things, and can never hurt.
 Communicate with your team members if you have questions, concerns, or even to offer assistance.
 The more you communicate, the more you will learn from, teach, and connect with your friends and colleagues.

+### Project Three
+The goal of this project was to use Python and C++ side-by-side in order to develop an application that processes a text file of items, calculates the frequency that each item appears, and displays a histogram of the data.
+It allows you to display the item names and their corresponding frequency, search for a specific item (displaying only that item and its frequency), or display a histogram of all items and their frequencies.
+Most of this processing happens via Python, but C++ is also an important component in handling the data passed from Python and displaying it to the user.

+The most challenging aspect of this project was figuring out the best way to calculate the frequency of each item.
+I opted to simply loop through the list of items and compare each item until all items have been read.
+It uses a counter to keep track of the number of times a particular item appears, and then passes that data to C++ for use there.

+I think the most important thing that I learned from this project is how to use multiple programming languages in the same project.
+This is something that I'd never really considered before, but I now realize that this is really important knowledge to have.